|Description||A replacement for the HTML5

 Determines whether the media element is allowed to have a remote playback UI such as Chromecast or AirPlay.

 muted attribute is deprecated and no longer has any effect.
 The

 This element includes common attributes extended to AMP components.

-amp-video implements the Media Session API enabling developers to specify more information about the video file that is playing to be displayed in the notification center of user's devices (along with play/pause controls).
+amp-video component implements the Media Session API, which enables developers to specify more information about the video file.
+The additional information for the video displays in the notification center of the user's device (along with the play/pause controls).

 image field in the